Lobster Scrambled Eggs with Wasabi Hollandaise and Crispy Leek and Potato Cakes

-- In a sauté pan over medium heat add in 1 TBSP butter and melt until foamy.
+- In a sauté pan over medium heat add in 1 tablespoon butter and melt until foamy.
 Add in the diced leek and sauté until starting to caramelize and get crispy, about 8 minutes.
 Add in the Stirring often so they don’t burn.
 Add in the garlic and sauté another 30 seconds then once done add to the bowl with the mashed potatoes.
-Mix well and then scoop out about 2 ½ Tbsp sized amounts of potato mixtyre and flatten into a patty, about 2” across.
+Mix well and then scoop out about 2 ½ tablespoon sized amounts of potato mixtyre and flatten into a patty, about 2” across.

 - In a small bowl whisk the egg and in another bowl place the panko.
 Dip one patty in the egg and then into the panko and cover well with panko.
 Repeat with remaining patties.
 You should have 10-12 patties.

 - Bake for 12 minutes and then carefully flip and bake for another 12.
 Keep warm until ready to serve.